Sabaeans in the Horn of Africa

 Altar RIÉth 53 from the Archaeological Museum in Asmara, Eritrea.
 It shows a typical South Arabian structure and decoration.

-The origins of Dʿmt (enunciated as "Da'amat" or "Di'amat") and the role played by Sabaeans from Sheba in South Arabia have long been debated by historians, and continue to be.
+The origins of dʿmt (enunciated as "Da'amat" or "Di'amat") and the role of the Sabaeans of Sheba in ancient South Arabia have long been debated by historians and continue to be.

 Background

-Dʿmt (enunciated as "Da'amat" or "Di'amat") was a polity centred on Yeha in the Tigray Region of Ethiopia near the border with Eritrea, founded some time around 800 BCE, and is considered to have been the first state in the region.
+dʿmt (enunciated as "Da'amat" or "Di'amat") was a polity centred on Yeha in the Tigray Region of Ethiopia near the border with Eritrea, founded some time around 800 BCE, and is considered to have been the first state in the region.
 It was the precursor to the Kingdom of Aksum and the later Ethiopian Empire.
 The nature of its origins regarding the role played by Sabaeans from Sheba in South Arabia continues to be debated by historians.

 Development of social complexity

 Archaeological research has suggested two distinct trajectories to social complexity in the northern Horn of Africa.